03 of 04

 Low-AI / No-AI pathway

-Participants can complete the session with Temporal Telephone, curated clips, or an unplugged drawing sequence.
+Participants can complete the session with Coherence Animator, curated clips, or the same nine-drawing A/B sequence on paper.
+Temporal Telephone remains an optional facilitator-led group version.
 Direct video generation is optional.
 Open the full No-AI pathway.